Job Details for 5144 - Transportation Coordinator

 FLSA STATUS: Non Exempt

-Under general supervision; performs work of moderate difficulty in maintaining transportation capital improvement programs, agreements preparation and processing and assisting with property acquisition activities of the department; performs related work as required.
+Under general supervision; performs work of moderate difficulty in agreements preparation and processing and assisting with property acquisition activities of the department; performs related work as required.

 DISTINGUISHING FEATURES OF THE CLASS